 In 2011 Ananda was named a Leukemia and Lymphoma Society Scholar, and in 2007 she was named a Pew Scholar.
 She is also a recipient of the Cancer Research Institute New Investigator Award, V Scholar Award and the Julia Brown Faculty Fellowship.

-Project: Identifying novel regulators of CD8 T cell differentiation during viral infection and cancer.
+Project: Identifying regulators of CD8 T cell differentiation during viral infection and cancer.

 Project: Examining the mechanism of Id2 protein stability in CD8+ T cells as well as the role Id2 and Id3 plays in the formation of CD8+ T cell memory populations following infection.